Wild (Troye Sivan song)

-"Wild" (stylised in all caps) is a song by Australian singer and songwriter Troye Sivan from his fourth extended play (EP), Wild (2015).
+"Wild" (stylised in all caps) is a song by Australian singer-songwriter Troye Sivan from his fourth extended play (EP), Wild (2015).
 It was written by Sivan and Alex Hope, and a revised version features a contribution from Alessia Cara.
 The song was released on 3 September 2015 and promoted as its lead single.
 It is also featured on Sivan's debut studio album, Blue Neighbourhood (2015).

 Music video

 The song's accompanying music video was directed by Tim Mattia and released as part of Sivan's "Blue Neighbourhood" music video trilogy.
 The trilogy made up of "Wild", "Fools" and "Talk Me Down" was filmed in the Sydney suburb of Kurnell, New South Wales.

 Chart performance

 The song reached number 16 on the ARIA Charts, becoming his second top 20 single and peaking within the top 40 in New Zealand.